wutwwx/AFCS/README.md

 ## Citation

-If you use this toolbox for academic work, please cite:
+If you use this simulator for academic work, please cite:

 For algorithms and hydrodynamic modeling, you may also refer to: